 7.11.2.4 Acquisition Transfer Roles/Responsibilities

-(1) This Section outlines the various roles and responsibilities of parties involved (Losing CR, Gaining CR, TDSPs, ERCOT, PUCT) in an Acquisition Transfer event once the decision to transfer ESI IDs has been made and the parameters for the Acquisition Transfer process as described in Section 7.11.2, Acquisition and Transfer of Customers from one Retail Electric Provider to Another, have been met, and in accordance with Protocol Section 15.1.3.2, Acquisition Transfer Process.
+(1) This Section outlines the various roles and responsibilities of parties involved (Losing CR, Gaining CR, TDSPs, ERCOT, PUCT) in an Acquisition Transfer event once the Acquisition Transfer Decision to transfer ESI IDs has been made and the parameters for the Acquisition Transfer process have been met, and in accordance with Protocol Section 15.1.3.2, Acquisition Transfer Process.

 (2) The success of the Acquisition Transfer process is greatly dependent upon the ability and willingness of all parties involved to fully participate in the Acquisition Transfer event by satisfying all of their respective responsibilities throughout the Acquisition Transfer event as outlined below in this Section.